 Timeframe picker

-This page details how Nexthink implements the timeframe picker and time granularity into the NQL queries to filter and adjust dashboard visualizations.
+This page details how Nexthink implements the timeframe picker and time granularity into NQL queries to filter and adjust dashboard visualizations.

 Predefined timeframes